Nitro Fatty Acids

 1. Occurrence in Animal Tissues

 It was initially thought that the main nitrated species of fatty acids in animal tissues were derived from oleic acid, i.e., 9- and 10-nitro-9-cis-octadecenoic acids, and these are still the most studied because of their relative availability by chemical synthesis.
-Note that under the official IUPAC rules of nomenclature these should strictly speaking be designated as trans isomers to reflect the orientation of the nitro group relative to the alkyl substituent on the adjacent carbon atom, but those active in this research topic prefer the more familiar usage based upon the precursors.
+Note that under the official IUPAC rules of nomenclature these should strictly speaking be designated as trans isomers to reflect the orientation of the nitro group relative to the alkyl substituent on the adjacent carbon atom, but those working on this research topic prefer the more familiar usage based upon the precursors.

 Structural formulae for the 9- and 10-nitro-9-cis-octadecenoic acids